Rylan-Meilutis/Nozzle-Filament-Post-Processor/README.md

 Copy the output and paste it into the post processor part of the slicer settings (found under print settings/output options in Prusa slicer).

-From now on, use either the provided nvfPostprocessor.exe or the python script to edit the spool settings (editing the spool names to include in the gcode).
+From now on, use the output command to  edit the spool settings(editing the spool names to include in the gcode).
+(coming soon for windows: automatic start menu support)

 When exporting the gcode, a window will pop up asking you to confirm the current settings.
 If you are happy with the settings, click ok, otherwise edit the spools until they are correct.